owner - artistic director

 In addition to running her school, Helena is on the Ballet Rehearsal Mistress for The Albany Berkshire Ballet's production of the Nutcracker in Burlington, Vermont.
 Helena was one of the founding members of Vermont Dance Collective.
 She started Stowe Dance Academy 30 years ago and is happy to continue providing excellent training to hundreds of students.

-assistant director - creative dance - ballet - lyrical - jazz - tap - hip hop
+owner - assistant director - creative dance - ballet - lyrical - jazz - tap - hip hop

 Maria trained at Stowe Dance Academy for sixteen years and has been a faculty member for many years.
 She expanded her training by joining SDA’s TRIP Dance Company as a young teen, attending Broadway Dance Center intensives in NYC, and the Debbie Allen Dance Academy, in California.
 She attended the Ballet Academy of Stockholm, Sweden, training intensively in the Graham modern technique, ballet and jazz.
 She later expanded her learning by attending the “Rhee Gold Dance Life Teacher Convention,” focusing on business and technical aspects of teaching dance.